Some notes on language

 As an organisation, we try to choose our words carefully.

-Each person must come to their own conclusion about what they believe but, for all the reasons above, we encourage scrutiny and care over language.
+Each person must come to their own conclusions about what they believe but, for the reasons outlined above, we encourage scrutiny and care over language.

 Here are some thoughts on difficult words and themes that come up in our work: